4-DS/SinaraML-Def-Guide/docs/source/concepts.rst

 2. Data Engineering
 3. ML Engineering

-Technically, all three of these areas overlap greatly, but the industry is evolving in such a way that engineering dev competencies, tools and process in companies are crystallizing separately around these areas
+Technically, all three of these areas overlap greatly, but the industry is evolving in such a way that engineering dev competencies, tools and process in companies are crystallizing separately around these areas.

+Essentially, the cost of developing and operating ML products is the cost of tools, processes and competencies.
+From now on we will call a platform a set of tools, processes and competences in each of the three engineering areas.
+So we will talk about three platforms:

 MLOps
 *****